Khrystyna Pohranychna

 Khrystyna Oleksandrivna Pohranychna (Христина Олександрівна Погранична; born 13 May 2003) is a Ukrainian individual rhythmic gymnast.
 She is the 2018 Youth Olympic Games all-around silver medalist, a 2020 Olympic Games all-around finalist, and a four-time medalist at the 2018 European Junior Championships.

-She is the 2017 and 2018 junior national all-around champion and the 2019 and 2021 national all-around silver medalist.
+On national level, she is a two-time (2017, 2018) Junior All-around champion.
+In senior category, she is two-time (2019, 2021) All-around silver medalist and a two-time (2023, 2024) All-around bronze medalist.

 Early life

 Pohranychna was born in Lviv on 13 May 2003.
 Her mother is a surgeon and her father is a journalist.
 She has a sister named Olesya who is two years older than her and a younger sister Angela who was born in 2017.
 Olesya and Khrystyna began rhythmic gymnastics when Khrystyna was five years old at the Nika Sports Club in Lviv.
 Her inspiration is Ukrainian rhythmic gymnast and Olympic medalist Hanna Rizatdinova.

 Junior career

 Pohranychna was added to the junior national team in 2016.
 She made her international debut at the 2016 Junior European Championships in Holon and placed sixth in the team competition alongside Olena Diachenko and Yeva Meleshchuk.
 She qualified for the rope final where she also finished sixth.

 Pohranychna became the 2017 Ukrainian junior all-around champion, becoming the first gymnast from Lviv to win the Ukrainian Rhythmic Gymnastics Championships since Ukrainian independence.

 At the 2018 European Championships in Guadalajara, Spain, Pohranychna, Viktoriia Onopriienko, and Anastasiya Voznyak won the team silver medal behind Russia.
 She won the silver medals in the ball and ribbon event finals, both behind Russia's Lala Kramarenko, and she won hoop bronze and placed fourth in clubs.
 She was then selected to represent Ukraine at the 2018 Summer Youth Olympics, and she won the silver medal in the individual all-around behind Russia's Daria Trubnikova.